fp14341/QIT-QC/README.md

 # Quantum Information Theory
 A work in progress

-Solutions to Wilde's Quantum Information Theory mainly for self study, but hopefully it'll be of use to those who want to learn about all things quantum.
+Personal Quantum Information & Computing notes mainly for self study (along with solutions to exercises that I worked through in the textbooks I looked at), but hopefully it'll be of use to those who want to learn about all things quantum.

 Book Recommendations: